-The section of the document is dedicated to the generic topic of Configuration Management, albeit with a more detailed discussion of Configuration Management topics.
-DevOps, which is a set of tools, processes and procedures that modern software development teams put in place to ensure that source code is deployed in a stable and repeatable way, will not be discussed in this section.
+This section is dedicated to the topic of Configuration Management, with an emphasis on related topics, such as automation of CI/CD.

-So, for the purposed of this section, the definition of API Configuration Management is the set of practices aiming to manage the runtime state of API software applications.
+A working definition of API Configuration Management is the set of practices for managing the runtime state of API software applications.

 API Configuration Management

-Applications, including those of the API variety, typically consists of one or more databases, web servers, application servers, reverse proxies, load balancers, and other moving parts that need work together at runtime to implement a working system.
+Applications, including those of the API variety, typically consists of one or more databases, web servers, application servers, reverse proxies, load balancers, and other capabilities that work together at runtime to implement a robust working system.

-Environment configuration management is the process of describing the ways in which all these artifacts interact and how they can be managed utilizing existing underlying configuration management components.
+Environment Configuration Management is the process and tools for managing all of the artifact revisions as a set of compatible, functioning components.
+CM guarantees that Revision α of one component works with Revision α of another component and Revision α of yet another.

 Configuration Management Automation

 Prior to the advent of automated configuration management products, the responsibilities of system engineers typically consisted of the creation of items such as scripts, manually maintained files consisting of service and technical endpoints, port numbers, namespaces etc. The laborious nature of this process resulted in the increased complexity of a system as well as the configuration management process itself.